Strobilanthes kunthiana: Masting

 Some species of Strobilanthes are examples of a mass seeding phenomenon termed as masting which can be defined as "synchronous production of seed at long intervals by a population of plants".
 Strict masting only occurs in species that are monocarpic (or semelparous) -- individuals of the species only reproduce once during their lifetime, then die, as is the case with Strobilanthes kunthiana.

+Etymology

+The common name Neelakurinji originates from the Tamil Language, neela means blue, and kurinji means flower.